EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Diagram of a typical radiator with a valve

-Depending on the radiator which requires the valves replacing, there may be a slight difference in how the valves are connected.
-Some are fixed in the wall where others are connected to the water pipe coming up through the floor.
-Traditional heating options such as column radiators tend to have the valves connected to a water pipe from the floor (as in the diagram above) where as some modern heating such as a ladder towel rail may have valves that are fitted from the wall.
+Depending on the radiator that requires the valves to be replaced, there may be a slight difference in how the valves are connected.
+Some are fixed in the wall, while others are connected to the water pipe coming up through the floor.
+Traditional heating options such as column radiators tend to have the valves connected to a water pipe from the floor (as in the diagram above), while some modern heating options, such as ladder towel rails, may have valves that are fitted from the wall.

 How does a radiator valve work?

-There are 2 common types of radiator valves; manual valves, which require human interaction when changing the temperature settings; and thermostatic radiator valves, which regulate the temperature themselves.
+There are two common types of radiator valves: manual valves, which require human interaction when changing the temperature settings, and thermostatic radiator valves, which regulate the temperature themselves.

 Diagram of a manual radiator valve